Hydrodynamics as the effective field theory of strong-to-weak spontaneous symmetry breaking: SWSSB in a ``doubled" Hilbert space

 \section{SWSSB in a ``doubled" Hilbert space}

-To make contact with the effective field theory and identify the Goldstone mode, it will be useful to pass from mixed state density matrices to pure states on the ``doubled Hilbert space": The parentheses bra-ket notation emphasizes that we are in the doubled Hilbert space.
-The inner product on the doubled Hilbert space is We will also define left (L) and right (R) operators that act as follows: Physical dynamics in the doubled Hilbert space, in continuous time, is generated by Lindbladian $\mathcal{H}$ (this is not the standard letter used, but will avoid clashes in Section \ref{sec:hydro}), which is a completely-positive trace-preserving (CPTP) map.
+To make contact with the effective field theory and identify the Goldstone mode, it will be useful to pass from mixed state density matrices to pure states on the ``doubled Hilbert space": where $|ab)\equiv |a\rangle \otimes |b\rangle^*$ with $|b\rangle^*$ being the complex conjugation of the state $|b\rangle$.
+The parentheses bra-ket notation emphasizes that we are in the doubled Hilbert space.
+The inner product on the doubled Hilbert space is We will also define left (L) and right (R) operators that act as follows: where we used the map $|a\rangle \otimes B|b\rangle^* \to |a\rangle \langle b| B^{\mathsf{T}}$.
+Physical dynamics in the doubled Hilbert space, in continuous time, is generated by Lindbladian $\mathcal{H}$ (this is not the standard letter used, but will avoid clashes in Section \ref{sec:hydro}), which is a completely-positive trace-preserving (CPTP) map.
 CP does not provide a linear constraint on $\mathcal{H}$, but TP does: letting $|I)$ denote the identity operator, From the doubled Hilbert space perspective, we will need to build $\mathcal{H}$ consistent with \eqref{eq:tracepreserving}, which we will see generally leads to a non-Hermitian $\mathcal{H}$.
 Physical correlation functions are measured with $(I|\cdots |\rho)$, which has many consequences that we will later unpack.

 With this notation in mind, let us consider dynamics that protects the mixed state of a system with a conserved U(1) symmetry in the grand canonical ensemble \eqref{eq:gce}.
 For concreteness in the discussion that follows, it helps to consider the explicit setting of a lattice model with quantum rotor degrees of freedom $n_i$, $\phi_i$ on lattice sites, with $[\phi_i,n_j] = \mathrm{i}\delta_{ij}$.
 As before, $\phi_i \sim \phi_i + 2\pi$, so $n_i\in\mathbb{Z}$.
 A useful basis for the Hilbert space on each site is simply $|n\rangle$, and $\mathrm{e}^{\mathrm{i}p\phi}|n\rangle = |n+p\rangle$, with $\mathrm{e}^{\mathrm{i}p\phi}$ only defined for integer $p$.
 The generator of the conserved U(1) on the single-copy Hilbert space is